 AACPS does not administer a fixed period of leave that is characterized as “maternity leave.”
-Rather, pregnant employees are entitled to use their accrued paid leave and/or FMLA leave for prenatal care, delivery, after-care, and to care for a newborn child.
+Rather, pregnant employees are entitled to use their accrued paid leave options concurrently with FMLA/JPAL leave for prenatal care, delivery, after-care, and to care for a newborn child.

-Employees who are not eligible for FMLA, and who have exhausted their paid leave, may be entitled to a temporary disability leave of absence.
+Employees who are not eligible for FMLA/JPAL, and who do not have any paid leave leave available, may be entitled to a temporary disability leave of absence.
 A temporary disability leave of absence has significant implications for the cost of an employee’s health coverage.
 Please contact your assigned specialist if you feel you need a temporary disability leave of absence.

 How much leave is available to me?

-The amount of leave available to you depends on a number of factors, including your position, available leave balance, your health, and the health of your newborn child.
+The amount of leave available to you depends on a number of factors, including your position, available paid leave balance, your eligibility for FMLA/JPAL leave, your health, and the health of your newborn child.

 What do I do about doctor's appointments while I am pregnant?

 Doctor’s appointments related to pregnancy that occur before the child is delivered constitute prenatal care.
 You may utilize your leave as you ordinarily would for routine doctor’s appointments.
 This may include sick leave, annual leave, or FMLA/JPAL leave.

 Note that annual leave must be pre-approved by an employee’s supervisor.
 In order to utilize FMLA/JPAL, you must meet certain eligibility requirements and obtain approval from the Office of Integrated Disability and Leave Management.